kiaram2249/sep10-freedom-project/blog/entry03.md

 ### Engineering Design Process

 Since I am done with step 2 (reseaching) I have to start thinking about brainstorming.
 I am starting to go into step 3 (brainstorming).
 I have to brainstorm what I want my website to have as its contents, I have to think what I want my content to be about.
 Also, I had to brainstorm the future technologies that criminologist can use.
 I had to come up with different technologies that make sense so that that in the future criminologist can use.
 I want to start brainstorming in how I want my website to look like, plus I want to fix my content a bit more so that it can be a bit more better.
+However, onto the next step I want to start planing and putting all of my ideas onto my website.

 ### Skills